0day-ci/linux/Documentation/fpga/dfl.rst

 User-space applications can acquire exclusive access to an AFU attached to a port by using open() on the port device node and release it using close().

+On IOFS, the AFU is embedded in a Port Gasket.
+The AFU resource can expose via VFs with SRIOV support (more descriptions on IOFS in later section).

 The following functions are exposed through ioctls: